Six Necessary and Sufficient Conditions

 - The therapist experiences unconditional positive regard for the client.

-- The therapist experiences an empathic understanding of the client’s internal frame of reference and endeavors to communicate this experience to the client.
+- The therapist experiences an empathic understanding of the client's internal frame of reference and endeavours to communicate this experience to the client.

 - The communication to the client of the therapist's empathic understanding and unconditional positive regard is to a minimal degree achieved.’

-He continued: ‘No other conditions are necessary.
-If these six conditions exist, and continue over a period of time, this is sufficient.
-The process of constructive personality change will follow’ (Rogers, 1957: 95–96).
+"No other conditions are necessary.
+If these six conditions exist and continue over a period of time, this is sufficient.
+The process of constructive personality change will follow."
+(Rogers, 1957: 95–96)

 The Core Conditions